yosemitebandit/vebsite/content/notes/setbot.md

 * a "white isolation" technique finds all the cards
 * each card is sent to a keras-based convolutional neural network that was trained on about 200k cards -- the classifier reports the cards characteristics
-* once the board is understood, we pick three card combos and check to see if they are sets
+* once the board is understood, setbot picks three card combos and checks if they are sets
-* all identified sets have an attached probability (based on the classifier's confidence in card-identification), so, in the typical gameplay mode, it outputs only the "most likely" set, for example:
+* all identified sets have an attached probability (based on the classifier's confidence in card-identification), so, in the typical game play mode, it outputs only the "most likely" set, for example:

 ![gameplay window](/img/setbot-game.png)